jstewmc/transient/README.md

 ## Usage

-To attach methods and properties to another object using the `attach()` method, the _destination_ object must extend the `Entity` classs:
+To add methods and properties to another object, use the `attach()` method.
+Keep in mind, the _destination_ object must extend the `Entity` classs:

 ```php
 use Jstewmc\Transient\Entity;